- Master of Science in Nursing (MSN)

 Program of Study and Degree Audit

 Programs of study establish the required courses and recommended path for degree completion.
 There is a standard program of study for each degree and specialty track, but individualized plans may be established for students with special circumstances (e.g., transfer credit, course withdrawal).
-The program of study for each specialty track can be found on the Registrar portal page for "Programs of Study."
+The program of study for each specialty track can be found on the Registrar Banyan Tree Portal page for "Programs of Study."

 POS Pacing & Time to Degree